Diophantine stability for elliptic curves on average: Introduction

 \subsection{Organization}

 Including the introduction, the article consists of four sections.
 In section \ref{s 2}, we recall a criterion of Mazur and Rubin for diophantine stability, cf. Theorem \ref{mazur rubin criterion}.
 For elliptic curves $E_{/\Q}$, this criterion can be verified if the field cut out by the residual representation satisfies some additional conditions, cf. Proposition \ref{T K l prop}.
-In section \ref{s 3}, it is shown that the conditions of Theorem \ref{mazur rubin criterion} are satisfied for a set of elliptic curves of density $1$.
+Density results are proven in section \ref{s 3}.
+It is shown that the conditions of Theorem \ref{mazur rubin criterion} are satisfied for a set of elliptic curves of density $1$.
 Theorems \ref{main thm 1} and \ref{main thm pos density} are proven at the end of this section.
-In section \ref{s 4}, we discuss Hilbert's tenth problem and prove Theorem \ref{main thm 2}.
+In section \ref{s 4}, we discuss applications to Hilbert's Tenth Problem and give the proof of Theorem \ref{main thm 2}, which is seen to follow from Theorem \ref{main thm pos density} and a well known result of Shlapentokh.